File Encryption

 By default, the SMA File Transfer (SMAFT) Server does not encrypt the Source File prior to its transfer to the Agent.
 Two additional options are available: PREFERRED and REQUIRED.
 If PREFERRED is selected, the file is transferred without encryption if the Server and Agent are unable to negotiate a compatible method of encrypting the file.
 If REQUIRED is selected and if an encryption method cannot be negotiated, the transfer is not performed and the job fails.

-During the LSAM installation, the LSAM is configured with support for all available encryption capabilities as outlined below.
-Each installation of the LSAM may subsequently be configured for encryption in SMAFT jobs (refer to Updating the SMA File Transfer (SMAFT) Control Script).
-Encryption support applies to both Server and Agent for an LSAM.
+During the agent installation, the installation script configures the agent with support for all available encryption capabilities as outlined below.
+You can subsequently configure each installation of the agent for encryption in SMAFT jobs (refer to Updating the SMA File Transfer (SMAFT) Control Script).
+Encryption support applies to both Server and Agent for an agent.

-Configuration changes take effect immediately in the Agent; however, the LSAM must either be restarted or refreshed for the changes to become effective in the Server.
+Configuration changes take effect immediately in the Agent; however, the agent must either be restarted or refreshed for the changes to become effective in the Server.

-The UNIX LSAM supports three encryption algorithms in two modes of operation with two-variants per mode, for a total of fifteen (15) capabilities (not all possible combinations are used):
+The Unix Agent supports three encryption algorithms in two modes of operation with two-variants per mode, for a total of fifteen (15) capabilities (not all possible combinations are used):

 Algorithms (in increasing order of security)